-Many mothers look back on their birth experiences and instead of having the incredulous feelings of coming home with a new baby, they can only remember the trauma around giving birth.
+C-sections can take a toll on the birthing experience.
+Many mothers look back on their birth experiences and instead of having the incredible feeling of coming home with a new baby, they can only remember the trauma around giving birth.
 If these negative feelings continue for more than a few weeks, and result in stronger feelings of detachment/disgust towards the baby, or thoughts of self-harm (or many other symptoms that are listed here), it may be the case that the mother is experiencing postpartum depression.

 When a group of over 24,000 women was studied (half who had had C-sections and half who had had vaginal births), the women who had C-sections had higher risk of stress symptoms, anxiety, and depression than the vaginal birth group.3 This was after the groups were matched for age, comorbidities, and socioeconomic status.
 Because of these findings, it was advised that unnecessary C-sections be avoided, and that women who did need them be given the attention and interventions they needed to help their mental health post-surgery.

 Some interventions proposed include better assistance with breastfeeding, as there have been correlations with moms who had C-sections also having more difficulty with breastfeeding.
 C-sections often require varying amounts of anesthesia, which can make skin-to-skin contact difficult for the mom after the birth and is one of the proposed reasons for why mothers may have more difficulty breastfeeding.6